 - Decreased range of motion

-A torn meniscus is serious enough to be seen by an orthopaedic specialist.
+A torn meniscus is serious enough to be seen by an Orthopedic specialist.
 “Toughing it out” is not a good idea.

 A medical history, physical examination, and medical imaging studies (x-ray and MRI) are used to diagnose meniscal tears.